el-tecson/lichess-puzzle-timer/Privacy_Policy.md

 ### `activeTab`
 Used only to run the timer script on the currently active Lichess puzzle tab.

-### `scripting`
-Used to inject the timer UI and interact with the DOM on the Lichess puzzle page.

 ### `storage`
 Used solely to save timer settings locally on the user's device.